 A full Council Tax bill is based on at least 2 adults living in the property.
 You may be eligible to pay less Council Tax if:

-- Only one adult lives in a property
+- only one adult lives in the property

-- People who are disregarded for Council Tax are living in the property
+- people who are disregarded from Council Tax liability are living in the property

 Sole or single adult occupancy

 You can get 25% off your bill if you are the only adult living in your home.
 We require: